 Be aware of these restrictions that come with running a nonprofit:

 There are restrictions on how much money you can make.

 Simply put, you can’t “profit” off your nonprofit.
 You can pay yourself a reasonable salary for your work for the nonprofit.
 But you can’t take profits out of the company like you could if you were an LLC or a corporation.
 And you can’t get around it by doing certain transactions that the IRS would find to provide private gain for you personally.
 In other words, self-dealing has major restrictions.

 For example, if you have a nonprofit that helps immigrants get their citizenship, you can’t hire your side business that does lawn work and pay the business thousands of dollars for cutting your 1-acre lawn.
 The same goes for close family members and their private gain.

 Ask yourself: Do I want to get any money out of my business besides a reasonable salary?

-Restrictions on what you can do with the entity
+There are restrictions on what you can do with your nonprofit.

 If you’re trying to figure out exactly what you want to do with your company and aren’t set on a specific mission, then nonprofits won’t make as much sense.